 –REFERENCE: In Batman #471—originally told in Batman #1, Part 2.
 Batman encounters the villainous Hugo Strange, who has escaped from jail.
 Strange uses his Monster Serum to turn asylum patients into hulking beasts that attack Batman.
 Batman defeats the “monster men” and fights Strange, who takes a dive off a cliff into a river, seemingly dying in the process.
 (Of course, Strange is fine and we will see him again very soon.)

-–FLASHBACK: In Batman #208—also referenced in Batman #496 and originally told in Detective Comics #40.
+–FLASHBACK: In Batman #208—also referenced in Batman #496.
+Originally told in Detective Comics #40.
 Bruce and Dick visit Julie Madison on the set of a film she is starring in.
 When a series of murders occur on set, Batman and Robin quickly swoop in and bust the killer, actor Basil Karlo (aka Clayface).
 (Note that this flashback is a literal reprinting of Detective Comics #40, but it is cleverly “told” by Mrs. Chilton, thus making it canon.)

 –REFERENCE: In Batman #471—originally told in Detective Comics #46.
 Hugo Strange makes a miraculous return and strikes at Batman and Robin again.
 And like before, Batman winds up knocking Strange off of a cliff into an ostensible watery grave.
 However, Strange is indeed still alive and we will see him again a little further down the winding path.